Northern red-legged frog: Distribution

 The northern red-legged frog is found west of the Cascade mountain range in the Pacific Northwest.
 Their range includes Northern California, western Oregon, western Washington and southwestern British Columbia, including Vancouver Island.
+Database entry includes a range map and justification for why this species is considered least concern.
+Entry covers R. aurora.
 It also occurs somewhat less-commonly in the southern Cascade Range.
 Their California range spans every coastal county from southern Mendocino County northward.
 These frogs can live at elevations up to 1,426 m (4,680 ft), though is not found above an elevation of 1,200 m (3,937 ft) in Northern California coastal mountain ranges, or above 914 m (3,000) in Washington.
 It is considered introduced to Alaska.

 The southern limit of the northern red-legged frog ends in Northern California's Mendocino County, as is the case for some other Pacific Northwest amphibians.
 Most California and northern red-legged frog populations demonstrate genetically distinct mitochondrial DNA in their range overlap, indicating a narrow band of hybridization across the region.
 One study looking at both California and northern red-legged frog presence in southern Mendocino County did not find widespread distribution in forest streams after analyzing environmental DNA.